 Welcome to the Basal Ganglia Pathophysiology Team

-Our research explores molecular and cellular plasticity in the basal ganglia after damage and/or pharmacological treatment.
-Our major lines of investigation address the mechanisms of symptom progression and treatment-related dyskinesias in rodent models of Parkinson´s disease.
-These studies take advantage of articulate behavioural testing routines for rats and mice that we have developed.
-We are currently studying the role of specific signaling molecules and transcription factors in L-DOPA-induced dyskinesia.
-We are also studying changes in transmitter release in the basal ganglia in rats that develop dyskinesia following intrastriatal neural transplants and/or chronic treatment with L-DOPA.
-We are further evaluating the therapeutic potential of novel pharmacological agents that act on non-dopaminergic receptor systems.
-Our research will contribute to the development of novel therapies for Parkinson´s Disease and other disorders of the basal ganglia.
+Our research explores molecular and cellular changes in basal ganglia disease, including the changes induced by different treatment interventions.
+Several projects pursue mechanisms of symptom development and treatment-related complications in PD.
+These studies take advantage of rodent models of PD and L-DOPA-induced dyskinesia that we have developed.
+We are also developing animal models of cognitive dysfunction and impulse-control disorders relevant to PD.
+Furthermore we are evaluating the therapeutic potential of novel pharmacological agents that act on non-dopaminergic receptor systems.
+Our research will contribute to the development of novel treatments strategies for Parkinson´s Disease and other disorders of the basal ganglia.